tinakw/dog-volunteer/README.md

 The main/central Mongoose model used: ObjectId, this model converts objects into 12-byte ObjectId.
 My "favorite" Express controller method - Router to events.
-My "favorite" React component are "Callback Props" used for User-Forms (ie.handlesubmit).
+My "favorite" React component is "Callback Props" used for User-Forms (ie.handlesubmit).
 For client-side routing - frontend/browser/UI were handled in components folder.

-My biggest challenge is deployment because you think you're finished but it seems that each platform has its own issues.
+My biggest challenge is deployment because just when you think you're finished, you're not.
+It seems that each platform has its own issues that require trouble-shooting.

 Key takeaways: Organize your workstation and remove unnecessary files.
-Work side-by-side with JS and CSS files
+Work side-by-side with JS and CSS files.

+Enjoy!
+Happy Coding!